Brian-Baros/SarahMemory/softdev0-local.sarahmemory-aios-0.4.0/README.md

 - `Qwen/Qwen2.5-7B-Instruct`
 - `google/gemma-3-4b-it`
+- `NOTE THIS SYSTEM CAN ACCEPT PRETTY MUCH ANY MODEL INCLUDING GEMMA 4, GPT, ETC`

 The selected model is attached to SarahMemory requests and also exported into the SarahMemory launch environment as `ACTIVE_LLM_MODEL` when the extension starts `SarahMemoryMain.py`.